cade-coleman/backstage-connection/README.md

 ## The Process
 In orther to accomplish the project, the following steps were done:
   - Understand clearly the webpage purpose and content
   - Research sources to understand key concepts
-  - Used Node.js and Express.js to create a RESTful API
+  - Used Node.js and Express.js to create a RESTFUL API
   - Used Handlebars.js as the templating engine
   - Used MySQL and the Sequelize ORM for the database
   - Used both GET and POST routes for retrieving and adding new data